runag/knitmit/README.md

 knitmit short

 # Generate the full prompt, copy it to the clipboard, and exit (no LLM query)
-knitmit copy
+knitmit prompt

 # Generate a short prompt, copy it to the clipboard, and exit (no LLM query)
-knitmit short copy
+knitmit short prompt

 # Query the LLM for a commit message, copy the response to the clipboard, and exit (no commit)
 knitmit result